KQM-git/TCL/docs/characters/electro/fischl.md

 **Notes**

-* C4 can crit and has separate crit rolls from Q.
+* C4 can CRIT and has separate CRIT rolls from Q.
 * C4 damage occurs before Q (higher priority)
-* C4 is not a blunt attack and will not shatter frozen enemies.
+* C4 is not a blunt attack and will not shatter Frozen enemies.

 </TabItem>